AenonDynamics/X509-Tool/docs/OpenVPN.md

 # HMAC Algorithm for Packet Authentication
 auth SHA256

+# Force TLS cipher - Diffie–Hellman for key exchange; RSA for authentication; AES-256-CBC-SHA256 for the handshake
+tls-cipher TLS-DHE-RSA-WITH-AES-256-CBC-SHA256

 # Keep trying indefinitely to resolve the host name of the OpenVPN server
 resolv-retry infinite